janKonicek/Smart_Garden/README.md

 The measurement period is defined by the parameter `MEASUREMENT_INTERVAL_S` (in seconds).
 The default setting is 30 seconds.
 The data is measured ten times (attribute `N_MEAS`), then averaged.
 If they are higher than `average * 1.2` or lower than `average * 0.8`, they are deleted and the average is recalculated from the cleaned data.
 The range of these values is specified by the `OUT_OF_RANGE_COEFF` attribute.
 If the measured value is in a range other than 0-1023, you can define your own range for calculating the percentage.
 All these attributes can be changed in the [config.cpp](/Arduino/include/config.cpp).

 ### I2C
+Every peripheral has unique I2C address from range 0x50 to 0x54.
+Currently only one peripheral is supported due to issues with multiple zigbee endpoints and server reception.

 5 registers were created for communication :

 |  Register name  | Register number | Meaning                     |